Stanley I. Kutler

 Stanley Ira Kutler (August 10, 1934 – April 7, 2015) was an American historian, best known for his lawsuit against the National Archives and Richard Nixon that won the release of tape recordings Nixon made during his White House years, particularly those in relation to the Watergate scandal.

 Early life and education

-Kutler was born in August 10, 1934 in Cleveland, Ohio, the son of Robert (a printer) and Zelda (Coffman) Kutler.
+Kutler was born on August 10, 1934 in Cleveland, Ohio, the son of Robert (a printer) and Zelda (Coffman) Kutler.
 He attended Bowling Green State University (B.A., 1956) and Ohio State University (Ph.D., 1960).
 He was also a William Green fellow at Ohio State University, 1959-1960.